CaroSer/ense-373/REPORT.md

 #### Lessons Learned Report

-A detailed overview of the key takeaways and insights gained throughout the development process can be found in the Lessons Learned Report.
+A detailed overview of the key takeaways and insights gained throughout the development process can be found in the [Lessons Learned Report](Documentation/Lessons%20Learned%20Report.pdf).
 [12]

+---
 #### Recommendations for Future Design Improvements

 - Authentication for Medical Professionals: Future versions of the system should incorporate proper authentication mechanisms to ensure that only authorized medical professionals can access sensitive patient and appointment data.